astrolabsoftware/fink-website-rubin/content/news/2024-05-27-fink-brazil/index.md

 cardimage: Poster_online_version.png
 ---

-The Fink Brazil workshop took place at CBPF, Rio de Janeiro, from 6 to 10 June 2024.
+The Fink Brazil workshop took place at CBPF, Rio de Janeiro, from 6 to 10 May 2024.
 <!--more-->